netbox-community/netbox-chart/README.md

 ### From 3.x to 4.x

+* NetBox 3.0.0 or above is required
 * The Bitnami [Redis](https://github.com/bitnami/charts/tree/master/bitnami/redis) sub-chart was upgraded from 12.x to 15.x; please read the upstream upgrade notes if you are using the bundled Redis
+* The `cacheTimeout` and `releaseCheck.timeout` settings were removed

 ### From 2.x to 3.x